 When you contact us with more specific details of your case, one of our dental negligence solicitors will be able to give you a more informed answer as to whether or not you have a strong claim.
 In order for this claim to be successful, it will need to be backed up by tangible evidence, so this will be one of our first priorities.

-How to prove dental negligence in Manchester
+How to prove dental negligence

 At the outset of your case, we’ll work with you to collect key pieces of evidence to support your claim.
 This includes medical records, independent medical assessments, and impartial witness testimony.